Informatievlaanderen/OSLO-SpecificationGenerator/README.md

 ## build

-This is a node.js project for node >= version 10.
+This is a node.js project for node >= version 14.

 ```
-npm set unsafe-perm true
 npm install
 ```